 Regardless of the cause, it’s important to schedule an appointment with your dentist as soon as possible.
 Early diagnosis and treatment for tooth pain will lead to a more optimistic outcome.

-Sensitivity To Heat and Cold
+Sensitivity to Heat and Cold

 Does your tooth hurt when you’re sipping on a cup of steaming hot coffee?
 What about when you eat ice cream or drink an ice-cold glass of water?
 The sensitivity could feel like a dull ache or a sharp, stabbing pain.
 If this sensitivity lingers for an extended period, you might require a root canal.
 Some people’s teeth are more sensitive than others.
 If this is the case, special sensitivity toothpaste could help.
 But if the pain you’re experiencing is sudden or intense, it can be an indication that the blood vessels and nerves in your tooth are infected or damaged.